 The concept of Urdr in Old Norse culture seems not simply to have been fate, but predestined fate.
 While Verdandi seems to reflect the decisions that a person makes today, and the Skuld the future debt of those decisions, Urdr seems to represent the things in the past that have led a person to where they are now.

 This was a very important idea in Viking society as they believed that a person was born with a predetermined fate.
 This was given to the individual at birth.
-This is reflected in the Helgakvida Hundingsbana I, which describes the Norns attending the infant Helgi to spin his fate.
+This is reflected in the Helgakvida Hundingsbana I, which describes the Norns attending the infant Helgi at birth to spin his fate.

 And fate was not random or new to the child.
 It was also linked to their hamingja.
 This is one of the four elements of the Norse soul, considered to be a person’s luck of fortune.
 While individual, it was also in some ways inherited from a person’s ancestors.